danbev/learning-rust/README.md

   pointer = 0x00007fffffffc3d0
 }
 ```
-A newly create Future can be moved safely as it just contains a resumption point
+A newly created Future can be moved safely as it just contains a resumption
-and the argument values to the Future.
-The body has not yet begun execution so
+point and the argument values to the Future.
+The body has not yet begun
-nothing as had a chance to borrow these values yet.
-But when poll is called that
+execution so nothing has had a chance to borrow these values yet.
+But when poll
-changes.
-Remember that we pass the Future to a function like block_on or spawn
+is called that changes.
+Remember that we pass the Future to a function like
-which take the futures by value.
+`block_on` or `spawn` which take the futures by value.

 ### Mio (Metal I/O)
 It abstracts away the underlying systems select/poll implementations, and